 Program Educational Objective

-The following Program Educational Objective relates to the knowledge, skills, and behaviors that UGA College of Engineering alumni with degrees in agricultural engineering should demonstrate as they move through their careers as engineers and as contributing members of society:
+The following Program Educational Objectives relate to the knowledge, skills, and behaviors that UGA College of Engineering alumni with degrees in agricultural engineering should demonstrate within three to five years following graduation.
+Graduates should meet one or more of the following educational objectives:

 - Effectively lead and participate in teams of engineers and other professionals working to define and solve problems related to natural resources engineering, biologistics engineering, food engineering, or bio-automation engineering.